thicknesss/miflora-mqtt-daemon/README.md

 ## Installation

 On a modern Linux system just a few steps are needed to get the daemon working.
+On Debian 12 (Bookworm) based OS'es like Raspbian/Openhabian Python needs to be installed in a "Virtual Enviroment".
+See the info on the  [raspberrypi site](http://rptl.io/venv)

 The following example shows the installation under Debian/Raspbian below the `/opt` directory:

 ```shell
 sudo apt install git python3 python3-pip bluetooth bluez